family-after-signing-contract-estate-agent-2

 • The agreed sale price and details of any extras

 • The full names, correspondence address and contact details of the seller and buyer as they appear on their passport or driving licence.
-This is important as some seller’s lawyers will draft the contract and transfer at the outset of the transaction and if this is not completely accurate, it can cause significant delays for the whole transaction.
+This is important as some sellers’ lawyers will draft the contract and transfer at the outset of the transaction.
+If this is not completely accurate, it can cause significant delays for the whole transaction.

 • Contact details of the solicitors representing the seller and buyer

-• If leasehold or managed freehold, name and contact details for managing agents/freeholders/Rentcharge owner to provide a management pack
+• If the property is leasehold or a managed freehold, you’ll need to provide the name and contact details of the managing agents, freeholder, or rent charge owner so they can supply a management pack

 • The HMRC Land Registry number

-• Expected dates for exchange and completion, any special circumstances
+• Expected dates for exchange and completion day, any special circumstances

 • Information about the property tenure i.e., freehold or leasehold